maxims94/helius-post-alpenglow/README.md

-# Alpenglow: The future of Solana's consensus
+# Alpenglow: The future of consensus on Solana

 **Alpenglow is the biggest change to Solana's core protocols in the history of the blockchain.** Developed by Roger Wattenhofer, Quentin Kniep and Kobi Sliwinski from the ETH Zurich and unveiled at Accelerate 2025, Alpenglow represents a fundamental shift in Solana's consensus mechanism, replacing long-established mechanisms such as TowerBFT and Proof-of-History.

 The most compelling characteristic of Alpenglow is a **dramatic reduction in finalization latency**.
-In the current system, it takes 12.8s on average to finalize a block.
+In the current system, finalizing a block takes 12.8s on average.
 Once Solana has transitioned to Alpenglow, finality can be reached in a median time of 150ms.
 That's a staggering 100x improvement over the current system, rivaling Web2 infrastructure in responsiveness.

 The protocol achieves this speed-up while also **bolstering network security and resilience**.
 Under some realistic assumptions, the network will remain operational even if up to 40% of nodes are faulty.
 This is achieved through its unique 20+20 model, which marks a paradigm shift in attack modeling.